Before Conan usurped the position, The Kindaichi Case Files was the name representing the Japanese mystery Manga genre.

 Just to highlight, you don’t actually need to know any of the following to understand everything; the new live-action series does a darn good job at introducing stuff and people.
 But naturally, knowing what to expect will greatly improve your viewing experience.

 1. The Manga was first serialised in Weekly Shōnen Magazine in 1992

 The Kindaichi Case Files, or Kindaichi Shōnen no Jikenbo (金田一少年の事件簿), began its run in Kodansha’s Weekly Shōnen Magazine in October 1992.
 One of the earliest works in the mystery Manga genre, and hugely successful, the serialization continued till October 2017.

 From November 2013 onwards, the series was also rebranded as The Kindaichi Case Files R. Jump forth to today, a new “sequel” is currently entertaining long-time fans.
 Titled 37 Year Old Kindaichi Case Files, this ongoing series features a middle-aged Hajime Kindaichi struggling as a salaryman.
-To his dismay, he is still regularly getting involved with murders.
+To his dismay, he is still regularly surrounded by murders.

 2. Hajime Kindaichi is the “grandson” of Kosuke Kindaichi

-There is no Kosuke Kindaichi in real-life Japanese history.
+There is no Kosuke Kindaichi in real-life.
 Instead, the character is a fictional detective popularized by writer Seishi Yokomizo.
 One of the most famous names in classic Japanese tantei fiction too.